Understanding the Terminology: The Name for a Pressure Tank

 Pressure Vessel

-In the vast landscape of industrial equipment and household systems, the term “pressure tank” is often encountered.
-But is there another name for it?
-What exactly is a pressure tank, and why might it go by different names?
-This article aims to demystify the terminology surrounding pressure tanks and provide clarity on their function and nomenclature.
+In the vast landscape of industrial equipment and household systems, the term “pressure tank” often arises.
+But what exactly is a pressure tank, and why does it have various names?
+This article clarifies the terminology surrounding pressure tanks and explains their functions.

 The Big Jobs They Do